GlistenFish/obsidian_git/English_learning/English Note.md

 to start understand that you have been behaving stupidly
 to stop being foolish and become sensible again
 to become reasonable after being foolish

+**face the music**
+to receive a punishment or accept responsibility for monething you have done